ThaaoBlues/ecosys/readme.md

 Ecosys also support one-time files transferts (called "Largage Aerien" in reference to AirDrop).
 In the long term, the goal is to provide a support for a symbiosis between devices and applications states so one can use any of its devices indistinctly.

+The way ecosys is behaving, by opportunity of exchange, can be defined by the term "synchronisation opportuniste" or, in english, "opportunistic synchronization".

 For now, Ecosys is not optimized.
 I intend to see if I can find a good market fit (even thougth everything is free) before putting to much time into it.

 On desktop os :